Sanglorian/orcus/5e d6/5e d6 (working title).md

 A figure can take one action per round, either a movement action in the Movement Phase or a combat action in the Combat Phase.

-A figure's profile may have other actions.
 Any figure can take any of the movement actions listed below:

 * **Dash:** The figure may move an additional distance in inches up to its Speed.

-* **Disengage:** The creature’s movement this phase does not provoke opportunity attacks.

 * **Dodge:** Until the end of the round, attacks against the creature are made with disadvantage and the creature has advantage on Reflex saves.

+A figure's profile may have other actions, which are indicated in **bold**.

 ## Threatened spaces and opportunity attacks